EugeneBad/DjangoChannels-Angular-Docker/README.md

 real time bidirectional, full-duplex communication between the client and backend.

 ## Running the application
-The recommended way to run the application is to use the launch bash script; open a terminal and type `. launch.sh`
+The recommended way to run the application is to use the launch bash script; open a terminal and type:
+`. launch.sh`
 This will build the angular javascript files and go on to create the docker containers and network to serve up the application.